jeanpehk/minic/README.md

 This compiler was written for a university compiler construction course and further expanded as a learning experiment.
-The compiler is written in a fairly straightforward way, and as such might be of use to someone trying to write a compiler using the modern Haskell LLVM bindings.
+The compiler is written in a fairly straightforward way, and as such can be of use to someone trying to write a compiler using the modern Haskell LLVM bindings.

 ## Features